 Fibromyalgia is a condition that is best known as an experience of widespread pain, severe fatigue, a decline in cognitive abilities (often referred to as fibro-fog), and sleep issues.
 Although there has been much more recent research to better understand fibromyalgia, there is still a lot that remains a mystery about this syndrome.
-This can cause problems for fibromyalgia sufferers who are looking for information and proper healthcare to help with their issue.
+This can cause problems for fibromyalgia sufferers who are looking for information and proper Escondido chiropractic relief care to help with their issue.

 Here are several things that are mostly agreed upon regarding fibromyalgia: